Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 3. Acknowledge Ramadan in your classroom.

 Make preparations on your bulletin board and in your newsletter so students know this important holiday will be acknowledged.
-Connect with parents and wish them a Happy Ramadan (Ramadan Mubarak,” which means “Have a blessed Ramadan“).
+Connect with parents and wish them a Happy Ramadan (Ramadan Mubarak,” which means “Have a blessed Ramadan").
 Use this opportunity to ask if their child will be fasting during Ramadan.
-Children at the age of 12 usually begin participating in the fast.
-It is a very exciting moment for the child!
+At the age of 12, children usually begin participating in the fast.
+It is a very exciting moment for the child.
 While parents and families are never obligated to share if they observe fasting for Ramadan, it is helpful information for you to make accommodations.

 4. Make accommodations for mealtimes.

 Ask students if they prefer to sit in a different space like the library during lunchtime.
-It can be difficult to be around food during a fast, although some students may want to spend time with friends.
+It can be difficult to be around food while fasting, although some students may want to spend time with friends.
 Ask their preference.
 If you work at a boarding school, ensure that students have access to meals in the late evening hours after the sun has gone down.

 5. Be kind and lenient during classes.

-This applies especially to recess and physical education.
+This applies especially during recess and physical education.
 Students may have less energy, feel groggy, lethargic, tired, or grouchy during the day.
-Be encouraging, and let them know they are doing an amazing job!
+Be encouraging, and let them know they are doing a great job.

 6. If a student is not fasting, do not pry.

-Sometimes people don’t fast for personal or medical reasons.
+Sometimes people don't fast for personal or medical reasons.
 Sometimes young women do not fast on their period.
-It is private.
+Allow your students to lead the conversation in how much they want to share with you.

 7. Be aware of the challenges of standardized testing during Ramadan.